sami-chaaban/starparser/README.md

 starparser --i run_data.star --o run_data_del200702_del200715.star --delete_particles -c _rlnMicrographName -q 200702/200715
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_del200702_del200715.star** will be identical to run_data.star except will be any particle that has either 200702 or 2000715 in the \_rlnMicrographName column.
-In this case, this was useful to delete particles from specific data-collection days.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_del200702_del200715.star** will be identical to run_data.star except will be missing any particle that has either 200702 or 2000715 in the \_rlnMicrographName column.
+In this case, this was useful to delete particles from specific data-collection days that had the date in the filename.

 ---